Recently, I’ve spiced up literature lessons with infographics.

 I love infographics.

 They are a modern approach to outlines, memes, and other “clickable” content.
 My students are familiar with infographics, and they show me their favorites from around the web, usually pertaining to a television show or movie.
+Many of my students have Pinterest boards full of infographics.
 Since I love infographics and my students use them, I had to find a way to use them in class.

 I wanted to fill my literature lessons with infographics, at least enough to get feedback from students.
 I experimented (and had some failings!), but I finally found a balance for directions with infographics.
 I think most teachers can make their own and use these ideas.